alibaba/pipcook/docs/contributing/contribute-a-plugin.md

 You need to check the following two before releasing that:

-- plugin is able to run without any errors.
+- a plugin is able to run without any errors.
 - the returned value of your plugin comply with the [plugin specfication](../spec/plugin.md).

 After ensuring the preceding the above, you can run a real pipeline to check whether your plugin is compatible with the corresponding upstream and downstream plugins.